MonTutes/monpytute/built_in_types.md

 my_function() # -> {"foo": "foo"}
 ```

-dicts also initially use quite a lot more memory than lists, although this is not likely to be a problem unless you create thousands of them.
+dicts also initially use more memory than lists, although this is not likely to be a problem unless you create tens of thousands of them.

 The methods `{}.get(key, default)`, `{}.setdefault(key, default)` are commonly used to reduce code length: